trentm/sources/README.md

    you can have one or more of them in any dir) that looks like this:

         ~/personal/eol  git git@github.com:trentm/eol.git
+        # You can specify a git branch to checkout:
+        ~/personal/eol-devel  git git@github.com:trentm/eol.git develop
         ~/personal/pics hg  https://trentm@bitbucket.org/trentm/pics/
         ~/work/komodo   svn https://svn.activestate.com/repos/activestate/komodo/trunk